 You likely already know that lighting is the single most important element for you to understand as a photographer.
 Ever notice how sometimes the lighting just plain sucks and other times it just shines?

-Although they look very different, these 3 photos have one thing in common when it comes to the lighting.
+Although they look very different, the 3 photos below have one thing in common when it comes to the lighting.
 Do you know what it is?
 They all have one primary source for the light.
 That's what one of the chief messages you'll get from reading this post.
 Keep your lighting simple.
 You can still take some amazing photos without getting complicated.